raiden-network/raiden/docs/rest_api.rst

       }

    :reqjson address to: The address to assign the minted tokens to.
-   :reqjson int value: The amount of tokens to be minted.
+   :reqjson string value: The amount of tokens to be minted.

    **Example Response**: